smallbunnies/Solverz/docs/src/gettingstart.md

 ## From Symbolic to Numerical
 ### Numerical Equations
 To directly use the symbolic equations for computation is too slow.
-Alternatively, you should use the numerical equations derived by the Solverz, which are optimized for efficient simulation.
+Alternatively, you should use the numerical equations derived by Solverz, which are optimized for efficient simulation.
 Specifically, Solverz prints all the symbolic expressions to well-organized python functions based on mature libraries such as numpy, scipy and numba.